CharlesC30/charlesc30.github.io/_posts/2025-09-10-first-blog-post.md

 ### Tooling

-For those curious about the tooling I used for this site and blog.
-I've had this website up for a few months and used it as an opportunity to build my web development skills during my job search.
+For those curious about the tooling; I've had this website up for a few months and used it as an opportunity to build my web development skills during my job search.
 I wanted to start with the basics so at first I wrote it entirely in pure HTML/CSS.
 I was inspired by the simple design of Jonathan Lam's website [(lambdalambda.ninja)](https://lambdalambda.ninja/) and wanted to create a similar aesthetic.

 This site is hosted using GitHub Pages.
 I've been really impressed with how easy and seamless it is to host a personal website with GitHub Pages.
 It's literally as simple as creating a GitHub repo with a certain name and creating an HTML file.
 I can definitely see why it's the go-to hosting service for programmer portfolios and similar sites.